 - Africa GeoPuzzle

-- World puzzles (6 puzzles one box), bought after we got Africa and realized how awesome this is
+- World puzzles (6 puzzles one box), bought after we got to Africa and realized how awesome this is

 - Melissa and Doug wooden United States puzzle (my kids now put it together not on the board for an extra challenge)